kiankhaneghahi/Password-Storage-GUI-Application-with-Python/README.md

 <img width="1182" alt="Screenshot 2025-05-28 at 1 41 23 PM" src="https://github.com/user-attachments/assets/1c8cf08f-55f0-4d20-8d5c-6f8e1e37fef7" />
 <img width="1177" alt="Screenshot 2025-05-28 at 1 42 54 PM" src="https://github.com/user-attachments/assets/909ffacb-20c4-4334-a040-ff4e07fa8eb9" />

+## Future Related Projects
+Currently, a web based version of this application is considered and is under development.
+This will make improvements in the security aspects of the application and its user interface.
+However, it also introduces some new challenges in the process which are being addressed and resolved carefully.